Direct Consultation with Children in the Mediation Process

 Research indicates that at the time of separation children feel as though they no longer have a voice in the future structure of their family.
 They have anxieties about how the new arrangements are going to work and how it will impact upon their lives in terms of maintaining friendships, schooling, relationships with extended family group members, etc.

-The Divorce and Separation Centre offer children an opportunity to express their views and wishes about the issues affecting them post separation.
+Family Mediation South East offer children an opportunity to express their views and wishes about the issues affecting them post separation.
 Parents are routinely encouraged to consider inviting their children to participate directly in the mediation process.

 We believe that most children appreciate the opportunity to be heard directly.

 Parents are assured that:

 Children will not be asked to make choices or decisions